Determining rough first order perturbations of the polyharmonic operator: Concluding steps

-we get the desired identity. \end{proof} To show $A_1 = A_2$, we will need to use Poincare lemma for currents \cite{deRham} which requires the domain to be simply connected.
+To show $A_1 = A_2$, we will need to use Poincare lemma for currents \cite{deRham} which requires the domain to be simply connected.
 Therefore, we reduce the problem to larger simply connected domain, in particular to a ball.